 Join the Festivities and Shop at the Christmas Markets

 If you are traveling to Prague for the winter holidays, you won’t want to miss the Prague Christmas Markets all around the city!
-The Christmas markets in Prague are truly a one-of-a-kind experience.
+The Christmas markets in Europe are truly a one-of-a-kind experience.
 From December 1 to January 6, Prague holds two main Christmas markets in the big city squares for people all around the world to come together and share in the holiday spirit.
 The Christmas Markets in Prague are renowned for selling local handmade goods and treats and are open every day, including Christmas Eve, Christmas Day, and New Year’s Day.

 The best and most well-known Christmas markets during Prague in winter are held in the Old Town Square and Wenceslaus Square.
 The squares will be filled with festive décor, dominated by a giant Christmas tree covered in twinkling lights, creating an enchanting and delightful atmosphere.
 You can buy goods such as fine jewelry, wooden toys, Christmas ornaments, handmade soap or scented candles, and food consisting of tasty ham roasted on a spit, amazing sausages, gingerbread, pastries known as trdelník, hot mulled wine or hot chocolate to warm your cold hands, and so much more!